 Replacing the Dark Sky API pricing model

 The pricing model of the Timeline Weather API is also designed to be completely familiar to Dark Sky API users.
 An account gets 1000 free records every day.
-Usage beyond that is billed at $0.0001 per record, the same as Dark Sky.
+Usage beyond that is billed at $0.0001 per record.
 A full forecast counts as a single record as does each row of history or statistical forecast data.
 In this way, the pricing behaves exactly like a Dark Sky user would expect since Dark Sky allowed only a single date per query.
 However, if you take advantage of the date range functionality discussed above, each record of historical and ultra-long-range statistical forecast data will count as a single record for billing purposes.

 Beyond Dark Sky pricing, Visual Crossing Weather also offers monthly plans that provide large quantities of data at a fixed monthly cost.
 Monthly plans can offer a valuable savings for high-volume users, especially those who need a lot of historical data.
 Visual Crossing Weather’s flexible options allow you to choose an optimal plan to fit any use case.